 If you have any questions about the application process, please contact the fellowship coordinators at email@example.com

 Selcuk Adabag, MD, MS, Dr. Adabag completed medical school and a residency in cardiology and internal medicine at Hacettepe University Medical School in Ankara, Turkey.
 Shortly thereafter, he began an Internal Medicine Residency program at State University of New York in Buffalo, New York.
 He completed his fellowships in Cardiovascular Disease and Cardiac Electrophysiology at the University of Minnesota.

 Wayne Adkisson, MD, received his EP training at the University of Minnesota, graduating in 1997.
 After being in private practice, he returned to join the faculty in 2007.

-Henry Roukoz, MD, received his EP and CVD training at the University of Minnesota, graduating in 2013.
+Henri Roukoz, MD, received his EP and CVD training at the University of Minnesota, graduating in 2013.
 He joined the faculty in September 2013.

 Venkat Tholakanahalli, MD, is a member of the faculty at the Minneapolis Veteran Administration Health Care System.
 He completed his cardiology and electrophysiology training at the University of Minnesota.
 His clinical and research is interests include managing congestive heart and complex ablation.

 Medical School: University of Minnesota